-Next, we show that point evaluations are weak* continuous.
-Let $f_n = \Op T^{-*} \{\mu_n\}$ be a weak* convergent sequence with limit $ f = \Op T^{-*} \{\mu\}$; i.e., $\mu_n$ converges weakly to $\mu$ as a measure.
-Due to the requirement $e(\V x, \cdot) \in C_0(\R^d)$, we directly get that the evaluation functionals are weak* continuous.
-To conclude the argument, we recall that the only weak* continuous linear functionals on $\Spc S^\prime_{\mathrm{Liz},\Op T}(\R^d)$ are the elements of $\Spc S_{\mathrm{Liz},\Op T}(\R^d)$, see \cite[Thm.\ IV.20]{ReedSimon1980}. \end{proof} While this construction does not cover all Lizorkin distributions, we discuss two interesting examples, which will then be used in Section~\ref{sec:VarFramework} to revisit representer theorems for certain problems. \begin{remark} The same argumentations and constructions can be applied if $\Spc S_1$ consists of even or odd (hyperspherical) Lizorkin functions.
+Next, we show that point evaluations are weak*-continuous.
+Let $f_n = \Op T^{-*} \{\mu_n\}$ be a weak*-convergent sequence with limit $ f = \Op T^{-*} \{\mu\}$, in the sense that $\mu_n$ converges weakly to $\mu$ as a measure.
+Due to the requirement that $e(\V x, \cdot) \in C_0(\R^d)$, we directly get that the evaluation functionals are weak*-continuous.
+To conclude the argument, we recall that the only weak*-continuous linear functionals on $\Spc S^\prime_{\mathrm{Liz},\Op T}(\R^d)$ are the elements of $\Spc S_{\mathrm{Liz},\Op T}(\R^d)$, see \cite[Thm.\ IV.20]{ReedSimon1980}. \end{proof} While this construction does not cover all Lizorkin distributions, we discuss two interesting examples, which will then be used in Section~\ref{sec:VarFramework} to revisit representer theorems for certain problems. \begin{remark} The same argumentations and constructions can be applied if $\Spc S_1$ consists of even or odd (hyper-spherical) Lizorkin functions.
 This setting is actually required for one of our examples. \end{remark}